magneticio/vamp.io/content/documentation/api/v9.9.9/api-conditions.md

     weight: 35
 draft: true
 ---
-intro text.
+You can save and manage cnodition templates through the API, these can be referenced and applied to gateways.
 Read about [using conditions](documentation/using-vamp/conditions/).

 ## Actions